jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

     * [`vmstat`][89] is a tool that collects and reports data about your system’s memory, swap, and processor resource utilization in real time.
     It can be used to determine the root cause of performance and issues related to memory use.
+    * [`iftop`][95] is a network analyzing tool to view the bandwidth related stats.
+    It shows a quick overview of the networking activities on an interface usaed as a diagnostics tool.
+    * [`nethogs`][96] is a command line program, similar to Linux top command, that is used for monitor real time network traffic bandwidth used by each process or application.

 * **IP Performance**
     * [iPerf3][56] is a tool for active measurements of the maximum achievable bandwidth on IP networks.